caleb531/automata/README.md

 ## Migrating to v3

-If you are using Automata v1 or v2, and wish to migrate to v3, please follow the [migration guide][migration].
+If you wish to migrate to Automata v4 from an older version, please follow the [migration guide][migration].

 [migration]: https://github.com/caleb531/automata/blob/master/MIGRATION.md